Opt-Out of Coverage

 Employees who are retiring and were previously enrolled in the State Group Insurance Program but wish to opt-out upon retirement to enroll in the Opt-Out with Financial Incentive program must mark the "incentive box" on the retirement form that is in the retirement packet and return this document to the appropriate retirement system.
 Once reviewed for eligibility, the retirement system will mail or email the financial incentive packet.
 Click here for more information on the Annuitants Opt-Out page.

-Members opting out of the Program
+Members opting out of the Program are not eligible for the:

 - Free influenza immunizations offered annually by the Department of Healthcare and Family Services